Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ### Handling Outliers

 The outliers were handled using [winsorization](https://www.sciencedirect.com/science/article/abs/pii/B9780123848642000287).
+Instead of deleting outliers, and thereby losing degrees of freedom, Charles P. Winsor devised the strategy of replacing extreme data by duplicating values of less extreme data in the sample.
+Winsor’s approach was to replace an outlier with the next datum closer to the mean.

 Through this method, extreme values were limited to a chosen distance of 3 standard deviations from the mean.
 The function which handled this is defined in the file `dragonFunctions.py`.
 The function also tracks statsitcs of the variables before and after the operation.
 The results are contained in the file named `Outlier_Report.csv`.
-Below is the docstring of the function as well as a portion of the outlier report.
+Below is the docstring of the function and a portion of the outlier report.

 ```python
 def preprocess_outliers(df, threshold=3):